Tags: baking, crumble, fruit

 squeeze of lemon juice

--Slice grapes in half and remove the seeds.
-Transfer grapes (and their skins, which tend to easily slip off–don’t worry about it) to large sieve set over large bowl.
+-For the filling, slice grapes in half and remove the seeds.
+As you work, put the seeded grapes (and their skins, which tend to easily slip off–don’t worry about it) into a large sieve set over a medium bowl.
 Drain off grape liquid, saving 2 tablespoons.

--Whisk 3/4 cup sugar, cornstarch and salt in another large bowl to blend.
+-Whisk the sugar, cornstarch and salt in another medium bowl to blend.
 Mix in drained grapes, reserved juice and squeeze of lemon juice.

 Tags: baking, cake, fruit